 St Louis Heights residents enjoys the close-by convenience of Kaimuki’s business district below, including a good selection of restaurants, shops and services along busy Waialae Ave and only 2 short miles to Waikiki with some of the best beaches in Hawaii.

-1 St. Louis Heights house was sold September 2017 compared to 2 houses sold September 2016.
+2 St. Louis Heights houses were sold November 2017 compared to 1 house sold November 2016.

-5 of the houses have ocean views, 4 have Diamond Head views and 4 have mountain views.
+4 of the houses have ocean views, 2 have Diamond Head views and 1 has mountain views.

 St. Louis Heights History It's obvious that this district got its name from St. Louis School, which sits on the lower end of the elevation.
 Created in 1846 to serve the Catholic community of Hawaiian kingdom, it counts Governor John Burns and the recently sainted Father Damien of Molokai as graduates.